MaxSem/defractalization/README.md

 # Is PHP still a fractal of bad design?

-Eevee's famous article [PHP: a fractal of bad design](https://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/) is pretty influential because it hits pretty close to home.
+Eevee's famous article [PHP: a fractal of bad design](https://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/) is pretty influential because it hits so close to home.
 But it was written in 2012 - did PHP get any better since then?
-I'm writing this in early 2021, and PHP has evolved quite a bit over these 9 years, going from version 5.4 to 8.0.
+I'm writing this in May 2021, and PHP has evolved quite a bit over these 9 years, going from version 5.4 to 8.0.
 My article concentrates on analyzing whether PHP has improved, not on debating the original article.
 Full disclosure: I'm a (very minor) contributor to the PHP project.

+For simplicity, each issue from the original article is put into one of the following categories:

+* 👍 Completely or mostly resolved
+* 👌 Partially resolved
+* 😒 No substantial improvements
+* 🤷 The point is unclear or too opinionated for me to judge it.
+In a lot of cases, Eevee essentially appears to complain that PHP is not Python, which I don't think is a reasonable thing to want from a programming language that is not Python.
+If you disagree, feel free to consider these issues unresolved instead.

 For a numerical tl;dr, see the [tally](#Tally).